digitalz4k/akaproject/README.md

 AKA Optics Project uses a number of tools to work properly:

+* [W] - W is a minimalist backend framework owned by Webforce3
 * [HTML5] - HTML enhanced for web apps!
 * [SublimeText3] - Sublime Text is a sophisticated text editor for code, markup and prose.
 * [jQuery] - duh